Niagara Falls in the Winter

 Places to eat in Niagara Falls

-Service was fair, but the amount of time it took to get the food was longer than expected, especially since the place was nearly empty.
+The service was fair, but it took longer than expected to get the food, especially since the place was nearly empty.
 As we were leaving, the tables were filling up.
-The restaurant is located in the Radisson Hotel and Suites Fallsview.

 Our schedule